-Super Administrator reserves the right to add and delete sites on a multisite network.
-He can install themes, plugins, add users, and other network-related activities.
+The Super Administrator reserves the right to add and delete sites on a multisite network.
+He can install themes, and plugins, add users, and do other network-related activities.
 This role is available only on WordPress multisite networks.
-Super Administrator can delete the other users if he wants (even administrator).
+The Super Administrator can delete the other users if he wants (even the administrator).
 So this role should be given to a very trusted person.

-A super admin can create new sites and add, manage or delete the contents of every site.
-The super admin has the authority on network settings and the security issues of the website.
+A super admin can create new sites and add, manage, or delete the contents of every site.
+The super admin has the authority over network settings and the security issues of the website.